What are the Common Concerns for Those Caring for an Elderly Relative?

 The Financial Implications

-Caring for elderly relatives has a number of implications, but the main one for many families is the financial challenge.
+Caring for elderly relatives has several implications, but the main one for many families is the financial challenge.
 If you have to give up a job to provide care for an elderly person with complex needs, it can place a huge strain on the family and the purse strings.

 An estimated 12% of adults are carers for an older person, which is saving the NHS approximately £6 billion each year.
 Unfortunately, government cost-cutting exercises have slashed the social care budget to the bone, so there are fewer resources than ever available to carers.